John Hull (merchant): Civic life

+In 1681, Hull helped organize a settlement with the heirs of Ferdinando Gorges to acquire the Province of Maine for the Massachusetts Bay Colony.
+He raised £700 from Boston merchants and acquired an additional £550 from London against his personal credit.

+Hull was one of Harvard College's earliest benefactors, donating his landholdings at Point Judith, Rhode Island, to finance scholarships for poor boys as well as a sum of £100.

 Death and legacy

 Hull died on October 1, 1683.
 Samuel Willard preached his funeral sermon, and he was buried in the Granary Burying Ground.
 At the time of his death, his estate was worth approximately £6000.

 Hull Street in Boston is named for him, because the road was laid through his pasture.
 In the 1840 story collection Grandfather's Chair, Nathaniel Hawthorne recounts a legend in which John Hull gave his daughter Hannah her weight in pine-tree shillings (approximately 10,000 coins) as a dowery at her wedding to Samuel Sewall.
+Hawthorne and other authors exaggerated the dowery, which was actually £500 paid in two installments.